2010 United States House of Representatives elections in Alabama: District 1

+Predictions

 District 2

 Democratic incumbent Bobby Bright ran for reelection, and had no primary opponent.

 The Republicans ran two candidates in their primary: Montgomery City Councilwoman Martha Roby and Tea Party activist Rick Barber.
 Roby was endorsed by Sarah Palin and Newt Gingrich, and won the primary.

 Roby took the general election unseating Bright.
+Bright later ran for this seat as a Republican in 2018 and lost the primary to Roby, who won a 5th term in the general election.